kapilsharma/AngularQuickNotes/03-Components.md

 <app-manual></app-manual>
 ```

 Although it seems we are done, we have one final step remaining.
-Angular still do not know about our new component and will throw an errer as soon as it comes across `app-manual` tag in app component's html.
+Angular still do not know about our new component and will throw an error as soon as it comes across `app-manual` tag in app component's html.
 To tell angular about our new component, we must update `app.module.ts` file.

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';